ajlee2006/tophonetics-api/README.md

 british_english_ipa = requests.get("https://tophonetics-api.ajlee.repl.co/api", data={"text": english}).text
 american_english_ipa = requests.get("https://tophonetics-api.ajlee.repl.co/api", data={"text": english, "dialect": "am"}).text
 ```
+### In the URL
+Visit https://tophonetics-api.ajlee.repl.co/api?text=[text] in the browser to get the IPA in plain text.
+You can also add "&dialect=am" after if you want American English (British English is the default).

 ## Legality
 I posted a comment on tophonetics.com sharing this, and they replied: "We do not encourage this as it is open to abuse and, yes, it will hit the wall eventually, but good job".
+I suppose this makes this tool okay to be used.